 meeting agenda.
-Any disputes with a decision of the Adcomm can be resolved using the procedure in VNC Bylaw.
+Any disputes with a decision of the Adcom can be resolved using the procedure in VNC Bylaws Article VIII.Section 2.

 All agenda requests & supporting documents must be submitted to the Secretary no later than 7:00pm three (3) days prior to the posting deadline for the Administrative